JayDi85/xmage-web-news/_posts/2025-02-08-new-release.md

 It also contains reworked AI's blocking with more smarter AI and improved stability and performance.

-Warning. current version can't run local server in some machines, new fix incoming...

 If you find any bugs or has ideas on new features or changes then report it on [github](https://github.com/magefree/mage/issues).

 If you like the project then you can [support it by patreon](https://xmage.today/#donate).